Atenrev/chessformers/readme.md

 ## Description
 This is a PyTorch implementation of [our future awesome paper]().

-* The pre-trained model provided was trained on the [3.5 Million Chess Games dataset](https://www.kaggle.com/milesh1/35-million-chess-games).
+* The pre-trained model provided was trained on the [3.5 Million Chess Games dataset](https://www.kaggle.com/milesh1/35-million-chess-games) with a limitation of 80 moves per game.

 ## Prerequisites
 * PyTorch
 * chess
+* Flask (*Only for API service*)

 ## Installation